Jennifer Rothschild

 Jennifer Rothschild (born 1963) is an American author, speaker, podcast host, and founder of Fresh Grounded Faith events for women.
-She has written 19 books and Bible studies.
-Rothschild founded [womensministry.net in 1998, an online leadership resource platform to provide resources to women in the local church.
+She has written 20 books and Bible studies.
+Rothschild founded womensministry.net in 1998, an online leadership resource platform to provide resources to women in the local church.
 Rothschild is blind.

 Early life and education

-Jennifer Rothschild was born in Clearwater, Florida on December 19, 1963 to Lawson and Judith Jolly.
+Jennifer Rothschild was born in Clearwater, Florida on December 19, 1963, to Lawson and Judith Jolly.
 She has two brothers, Lawson E. Jolly Jr. and Congressman David W. Jolly.
 Rothschild lost her sight at the age of 15 due to a rare form of the degenerative eye disease known as Retinitis Pigmentosa.
 She graduated from Florida Christian High School in Miami, Florida in 1982.
 She graduated from Palm Beach Atlantic University in 1986 with a BA in Psychology and a minor in Communication.
 After graduating she married Dr. Philip Rothschild of Palm Bay, Florida on August 9, 1986.

-Ministry and Career
+Ministry and career

-Jennifer Rothschild is a nationally known author, speaker and Bible study teacher who has written 19 books and Bible studies, including the bestsellers Lessons I Learned in the Dark and Me, Myself, and Lies.
-She’s also host of the 4:13 Podcast with Jennifer Rothschild., a weekly podcast starting in 2018 with co-host KC Wright featuring Biblical wisdom and practical encouragement to help people live the "I Can" life of Philippians 4:13.
+Jennifer Rothschild is a nationally known author, speaker and Bible study teacher who has written 20 books and Bible studies, including the bestsellers Lessons I Learned in the Dark and Me, Myself, and Lies.
+She's also host of the 4:13 Podcast with Jennifer Rothschild., a weekly podcast starting in 2018 with co-host KC Wright featuring Biblical wisdom and practical encouragement to help people live the "I Can" life of Philippians 4:13.

 Jennifer has been featured on Good Morning America, The Dr. Phil Show, and The Today Show.
-She is the founder of Fresh Grounded Faith women’s events, visiting over 70 cities between 2007-2015.
+She is the founder of Fresh Grounded Faith women's events, visiting over 70 cities between 2007 and 2015.
 Fresh Grounded Faith is a national Christian women's conference featuring Rothschild as host and main Bible teacher, with a musical artist and a guest speaker.
 Rothschild also founded womensministry.net, which was a member-based website that provided resources for women in leadership. womensministry.net changed from membership-based to a free resource library in 2017.
-She is also the founder of Fresh Grounded Faith, a national Christian women’s conference.
+She is also the founder of Fresh Grounded Faith, a national Christian women's conference.
 She has been featured on Good Morning America, The Today Show, Dr. Phil, The Learning Channel, and a Billy Graham television special and spoken for Women of Faith and Women of Joy conferences.

 Published works

-Rothschild is the author of 19 books and Bible studies:
+Rothschild is the author of 20 books and Bible studies: